Classification of critically fixed anti-Thurston maps: Applications and Examples

-We have already seen the tetrahedral map as the unique critically fixed anti-rational map with branching data $(1,1,1,1)$.
-In a slightly different normalization, this map arises without the need to use Thurston's theorem in the following way: Draw a regular spherical tetrahedron, and in each face $A$, define $f$ to be the anti-conformal map from $A$ to its complement $\CC \setminus \overline{A}$, fixing the vertices.
-By symmetry, these conformal maps fit together along the edges, resulting in a critically fixed anti-rational map of degree 3 with 4 simple critical points and tetrahedral symmetry.
-The same construction can be carried out for all Platonic solids.
-In \cite{doyleSolvingQuinticIteration1989}, these maps are calculated for the dodecahedron and icosahedron, and this and other methods are used to explicitly find all rational maps of degree $d \le 30$ with icosahedral symmetry.
-(The authors remark that there is good evidence that these maps were already known to Felix Klein.)
-It turns out that all of these maps are post-critically finite, and indeed complex conjugates of critically fixed anti-rational maps.
-In degree $d=31$, there is a non-trivial one-parameter family of rational maps with icosahedral symmetry, most of which are not post-critically finite.
+In degree $d=31$, there is a non-trivial one-parameter family of rational maps with icosahedral symmetry, most of which are not postcritically finite.
 In \cite{crassDynamicsSoccerBall2014}, Crass calculated two critically fixed anti-rational maps of degree 31 explicitly, and conjectured that these are the only such maps with simple critical points.
-The associated Tischler graphs are a ``soccer ball'' (truncated icosahedron) $T_1$, and a truncated dodecahedron $T_2$.
+The associated reduced topological Tischler graphs are a ``soccer ball'' (truncated icosahedron) $T_1$, and a truncated dodecahedron $T_2$.
 It is well-known that the only polyhedra with 32 faces and icosahedral symmetry are those two and the icosidodecahedron $T_3$, which has 20 triangular faces and 12 pentagonal faces.
 However, while $T_1$ and $T_2$ have 60 vertices, each of degree 3, the icosidodecahedron has only 30 vertices, each of degree 4.
-Combining the classification of polyhedra with Theorems~\ref{thm:tischler-fixed-correspondence} and \ref{thm:symmetries}, we have the following, resolving Crass's conjecture: \begin{theorem} There are exactly three critically fixed anti-rational maps $f_k$, $k=1,2,3$, of degree $d=31$ with icosahedral symmetry, with associated Tischler graphs $T_k$.
-The maps $f_1$ and $f_2$ each have 60 simple critical points, the map $f_3$ has 30 double critical points. \end{theorem} Obviously, similar results hold for any given degree $d$ and symmetry group $\Gamma$.
+Combining the classification of polyhedra with Theorems~\ref{thm:tischler-fixed-correspondence} and \ref{thm:symmetries}, we have the following, resolving Crass's conjecture: \begin{theorem} There are exactly three critically fixed anti-rational maps $f_k$, $k=1,2,3$, of degree $d=31$ with icosahedral symmetry, with associated reduced topological Tischler graphs $T_k$.
+The maps $f_1$ and $f_2$ each have 60 simple critical points, the map $f_3$ has 30 double critical points. \end{theorem} This conjecture had been verified numerically by Crass, who continued his investigation in \cite{crassCriticallyFiniteDynamicsIcosahedron2020} to numerically find all rational maps of degre 31 with icosahedral symmetry and periodic critical points.
+Obviously, analogues of Theorem~\ref{thm:ico-31} hold for any given degree $d$ and symmetry group $\Gamma$.
 In general, the $\Gamma$-symmetric critically fixed anti-rational maps are classified by $\Gamma$-symmetric polyhedra with $d+1$ faces.

 \listoffixmes